Birch-san/birchlabs-site/src/_posts/2018-05-29-vst1/2018-05-11-a-soundfont-vst-for-macos.markdown

 Our binary-relative link, `@loader_path`, is successful in making our binaries portable.
 We could even stop here.
 But there's an itch remaining.

-Really the libraries shouldn't be responsible for declaring "where will you find me at runtime".
-This forced us to make a project-specific copy of the library.
-We've told our libraries to assume a very specific directory layout inside juicysfplugin.app.
+It's bad that our libraries are responsible for declaring "where can I be found at runtime".
+This forced us to make a project-specific copy of each library, with baked-in assumptions about juicysfplugin.app's directory layout.

+It's preferable to invert the control; the binary, juicysfplugin, should be in charge of "where will libraries be found at runtime".

-Thankfully there's a way to invert the control.
+Thankfully, there's a mechanism to accomplish this: @rpath expansion.

-Libraries may set an install_name relative to _@rpath_.
+Libraries may set an install_name relative to @rpath.
-This is a macro, expanded at runtime.
+This is a macro, which the binary expands at runtime.

-Binaries may specify what they want @rpath to expand to, and even specify fallbacks.
+Binaries may specify what they want @rpath to expand to, and may even specify fallbacks.

 Let's make fluidsynth's install_name @rpath-relative: